Werner Nekes: Biography

 Born in Erfurt, Nekes grew up in Duisburg and went to school in Oberhausen and Mülheim.
 From 1963 on, he studied linguistics and psychology in Freiburg and Bonn, where he directed a student film club.
-From 1965 onward, he began to spin with 8 mm, then with 16 mm film by his first experimental film.
+From 1965 onward, he began to experiment with 8 mm, then with 16 mm film, making his first experimental film.
 He became acquainted with Dore O., who was still painting at the time.
 They moved to Hamburg and married in 1967.
 Dore O. was involved in most of his films as an actress, and also began to shoot her own experimental films.
 Together with Helmut Herbst, Thomas Struck, Klaus Wyborny and Heinz Emigholz, they founded the Filmmacher-Cooperative Hamburg.

 In 1968, his 10-minute short film schwarzhuhnbraunhuhnschwarzhuhnweißhuhnrothuhnweiß oder put-putt received an International Filmpreis in São Paulo.
 In 1969 he received a Bambi Award for his previous work and the Deutscher Filmpreis for jüm-jüm (1967) in 1970.
 In 1972, films by Nekes were shown at Documenta 5 in Kassel in the "Filmschau: New European Cinema" section.